 It came from a plant that was about 8ft high and maybe 15ft wide.
 The generous people at the Brooklyn Botanic Garden allowed us to take cuttings in exchange for finding out what its name was.
-I suspected it was allied to acutifolia or daphnoides, but
+I suspected it was allied to acutifolia or daphnoides.

-I had no idea there was a cultivar called 'Pendula', until I asked Dr. Julia Kuzovkina of the University of Connecticut and she told me that in her search for correct cultivar names she came across this but had not listed it in her "2105 Checklist for Cultivars of Salix L., (willow)" by Yulia Kuzovkina.
-She knew of no one that grew this cultivar.
-She does list Salix acutifolia 'Pendulifolia', which is not the same thing and maybe be the same as 'Blue Streak' as the leaves weep, not the branches,
+I asked Dr. Julia Kuzovkina of the University of Connecticut about this and she told me that in her search for correct cultivar names she came across the name Salix acutifolia 'Pendula' this but had not listed it in her "2105 Checklist for Cultivars of Salix L., (willow)".
+Later Julia had tld me that it's name had been changed to Salix acutifolia 'Moscow Weeping' as that is where it had been first located.
+This is not the same as Salix acutifolia 'Pendulifolia', which maybe be the same as 'Blue Streak' as the leaves weep, not the branches,

 Below: A plant for future listing!